 From India, Nasik

-I would like to thank you for raising the question that most of the offices do not have an HR department.
-Yes, some offices and organizations do not have such types of departments; their HR functions are carried out by their Accounts department.
+I would like to thank you for raising the question about why most offices do not have an HR department.
+Yes, some offices and organizations do not have such departments; their HR functions are carried out by their Accounts department.

 There may be many reasons for this: